insighteaseapi/Forex-API-Python/README.md

 - Verify that the API base URL is accurate and current.
 - Since the return format is JSON, processing and parsing must be done correctly.

-## Permit
-The goal of this endeavor is education.
-For usage restrictions, please refer to the terms provided by the API provider.

 ### 🔗 Other Links
 - **Real-Time Currency Conversion:** [Forex Real Time Conversion](https://insightease.com/currency-converter)